 A 1031 Exchange is the best-kept secret in the tax code.
 A 1031 exchange allows owners to sell an investment property and buy like-kind property without paying capital gains tax.
-No other section of the Internal Revenue Code allows owners of capital assets to defer taxes indefinitely.
+No other section of the IRS Code allows owners of capital assets to defer taxes indefinitely.

-In simple terms, section 1031 states, “No gain or loss shall be recognized on the exchange of property held for business or investment if such property is exchanged solely for property of like-kind.”
-If you buy up in value on your next real estate purchase, you will pay no tax.
+Section 1031 states that business or investment use property can undergo an exchange for like-kind property.
+In this instance, no gain or loss will be recognized.
+If you buy up in value on your next property purchase, you will pay no tax.
 If you buy down in value, there is an opportunity to defer part of the capital gains tax.

 - Transfer investment property from one location to another.
 1031 exchange investors who move can exchange for properties closer to home.
 An exchange may also be a way to buy a replacement property in a site ideal for future retirement.

 - Improve current cash returns without sacrificing equity.
-Retirement or other lifestyle changes may cause an investor to search for an investment property that produces a higher income.
-Exchanging allows investors to swap for a higher income property without incurring any tax liability.
+Retirement may cause investors to look for investment property with higher income potential.
+Exchanging allows investors to swap properties without incurring any tax liability.

 - Gain greater investment appreciation without a large tax bill.
 Some high-bracket 1031 exchange investors may wish to forego current income to accumulate future equity.
 Using a tax-deferred exchange makes it possible for investors to “sell high and buy low.”
 It also allows investors’ profits to continue working for them.

 - Reduce or eliminate management hassles.
-Exchange an investment property that requires frequent, time-consuming attention for one requiring less hands-on management or professionally managed.
+Investors can replace a high-maintenance property for one that needs less hands-on management.

 The like-kind provision is quite broad and includes Land, Rental, and Business property.
 Exchange any of these properties for the other.
 We have assembled a few tips for a smooth 1031 exchange here.